-2) On the channel selection page, hit “SMS”, click “From scratch” and enter a title for your campaign (don't worry, it won't be shown to your contacts).
+3) Click From scratch or start from a Template and enter a title for your campaign (don't worry, it won't be shown to your contacts).

-3) You'll be taken to the SMS editor.
+4) You'll be taken to the SMS editor.
 Start by choosing your sender (ie, the number or name that your contacts will see on their mobile screen letting them know who texted them).
 Click the "+" button to add a sender in case you've got none yet.

-4) Type in your SMS text.
-If you need some extra length, you can increase the number of SMS parts under "Fit into how many SMS?".
-If your text requires accents and special chars, toggle "Non-English characters".
+5) Type in your SMS text.
+If you need some extra length, you can increase the number of SMS parts under Fit into how many SMS?.
+If your text requires accents and special chars, toggle Extended GSM or Unicode encoding.

-To view your SMS on a real mobile device, click "Test delivery" (upper right corner of the SMS preview), enter the number you want to use for testing (you can add more than one) and hit "Deliver test".
+To view your SMS on a real mobile device, click Test delivery (upper right corner of the SMS preview), enter the number you want to use for testing (you can add more than one) and hit Deliver test.

 To prevent this, leave some wiggle room in your SMS copy.
-For the above example, bringing the char count down to 145 chars would ensure virtually any first name would fit into the SMS.
-If you can't reduce it, use the "Fit into how many SMS?" option to increase the number of SMS parts in your message.
+For the above example, bringing the char count down a few chars would ensure virtually any first name would fit into the SMS.
+If you can't reduce it, use the Fit into how many SMS? option to increase the number of SMS parts in your message.

 Use the Fit into how many SMS? option to split it into parts.
 For example, if you set it as a two-part SMS, you can type in twice as much copy.
 This means you'll actually be concatenating two SMS as one (your contacts will see your message as a single extra-long SMS).